glfw/glfw/README.md

  - [EGL] Added ANGLE backend selection via `EGL_ANGLE_platform_angle` extension (#1380)
  - [EGL] Bugfix: The `GLFW_DOUBLEBUFFER` context attribute was ignored (#1843)
+ - [EGL] Made it possible to query the `EGLConfig` that was chosen to create a given window via `glfwGetEGLConfig`

 ## Contact